sparkfun/SparkFun_RTK_Firmware_Uploader/README.md

 * Depending on your system, you might need to use the command `pip3`

 ### Raspberry Pi
 We've tested the Uploader on both 32-bit and 64-bit Raspberry Pi Debian.
-You will need to use the Python Package to install it.
+You will need to use the **Python Package** to install it.

 Notes:
 * On 32-bit Raspberry Pi, with both Python 2 and Python 3 installed, use `sudo pip3 install RTK_Firmware_Uploader-1.4.0.tar.gz`
   * By default, the executable will be placed in `/usr/local/bin`
 * On 64-bit Raspberry Pi, use `sudo pip install RTK_Firmware_Uploader-1.4.0.tar.gz`
-* The 'sudo' is required to let `setup.py` install `python3-pyqt5` and `python3-pyqt5.qtserialport` using `sudo apt-get install`
+* The `sudo` is required to let `setup.py` install `python3-pyqt5` and `python3-pyqt5.qtserialport` using `sudo apt-get install`

 ![Raspberry Pi 64-bit : Install](images/RPi_install.png)